Fellows Initiative Contact Us

 Mailing Address: 219 E Bijou St, Colorado Springs, CO 80903

 We desire that faith inform every area of our lives and Christ transform every area of our lives.
-Primary focus is given to living an authentic life for Christ in the workplace, church, family and society.
-The fellows gain valuable experience through paid professional internships; dig deep into the needs of others through church and community service; and develop meaningful, multi-generational relationships within the church and a host family.
+Primary focus is given to living an authentic life for Christ in the workplace, local community, church and family.
+The Fellows gain valuable experience through paid professional internships; dig deep into the needs of others through church and community service; and develop meaningful, multi-generational relationships within the church and a host family.
 They do all of this while considering the theology of the Christian faith, vocation, leadership and mentoring.
-Along the way, the fellows have unhurried times with caring mentors and extended times of personal and group reflection.
-Finally, the fellows are broadened as professionals and leaders through a weekly development series and monthly wilderness adventures and retreats.
+Along the way, the Fellows have unhurried times with caring mentors and extended times of personal and group reflection.
+Finally, the Fellows are broadened as professionals and leaders through a weekly development training and monthly wilderness adventures and retreats.

 All of us at times have questions about the meaning and purpose of our work.
-We wonder what God wants us to do with the gifts and talents He has given us and how He wants us to serve Him through our professions.
-First Pres Fellows is an opportunity to explore these questions through study of God’s Word, hands-on experience in a paid internship within your profession, and valuable interaction with a professional mentor.
+We wonder what God wants us to do with the unique gifts and talents He has given us and how He wants us to serve Him through our professions.
+First Pres Fellows is an opportunity to explore these questions through interaction over God’s Word, professional career assessments and hands-on experience in a paid internship within your chosen profession.

-Ask any fellow, and you will get a resounding testimony about the community among them.
-The fellows of each class develop authentic, transparent relationships.
+Ask any Fellow, and you will get a resounding testimony about the community among them.
+The Fellows develop authentic, transparent relationships.
 They care deeply, debate rigorously and support faithfully.
 Many form lifelong friendships.
-Fellows step into one another’s lives through fun outings in the city, adventures in the mountains, retreats that challenge their thinking and perspective, in-depth group discussions, late-night talks and times of praying for one another.
-Fellows also form deep relationships within our church where they are loved with the love Christ.
-Caring mentors step into their lives and become trusted friends.
-Church members serve shoulder to shoulder alongside fellows.
-Host families provide a home away from home and care for the fellows as their own.
-Finally, the fellows, as a community, seek out those who do not know Jesus.
-They invite new friends they are making in the workplace and in the community to join them on fun outings in the city and in the mountains.
-These new friends become friends with the entire fellows class and learn of Jesus through the fellows' community.
+Fellows also form deep relationships within our church where they are loved with the love of Christ by host families, mentors and others whom they serve alongside.
+Finally, the Fellows, as a community, seek out those who do not know Jesus and invite new friends in the workplace and local community to join them on fun outings in the city and mountains.

-As Paul made clear in Philippians 3, of all the good that we may aspire to do in life, none is greater than aspiring to know Jesus.
-The highest goal of our fellowship is that each fellow would know the love of Christ in a far greater way than when they arrived.
+As Paul made clear in Philippians 3, of all the good that we may aspire to do in life, none is greater than aspiring to know Jesus personally.
+The highest goal of our fellowship is that each Fellow would know and experience the love of Christ in a far greater way than when they arrived.
 Authentically pursuing Christ and walking with Him are the centerpiece of every element of the program.

-Each one of us is called to serve Christ by serving others, but rarely should we serve alone.
-Together, the fellows actively serve in various roles within the church.
+Each one of us is called to serve Christ by serving others.
+Together, the Fellows actively serve in various roles of their choice within the church.
 They also take on various service initiatives within the Colorado Springs community at both hands-on and strategic levels.
-The fellows develop eyes for the needs of others and experience how they can step in and lead at the local level for the glory of Christ.
+The Fellows develop eyes for the needs of others and experience how they can step in and lead at the local level for the glory of Christ.

 Jesus Christ has taught the world the power of humble caring leadership.
-As servant leaders, we are not only called to accomplish a mission, but to see the mission as a calling to lift up those who have been entrusted to us.
+As servant leaders, we are not only called to accomplish a mission, but also to lift up those who have been entrusted to us.
 At its core, First Pres Fellows is an advanced leadership development program.
 Fellows develop their own unique leadership styles and abilities.
-Through graduate coursework, seminars, hands-on practical experiences, and challenging wilderness adventures, fellows learn to lead with a greater sense of calling and with the very heart of Jesus.
+Through graduate coursework, seminars, hands-on practical experiences, and challenging wilderness adventures, Fellows learn to lead with a greater sense of calling and with the very heart of Jesus.